History of Los Angeles: Early labor movements

-Progressives

 The immigrants arriving in the city to find jobs sometimes brought the revolutionary zeal and idealism of their homelands.
 These included anarchists such as Russian Emma Goldman and Ricardo Flores Magón and his brother Enrique of the Partido Liberal Mexicano.
 They later were joined by the socialist candidate for mayor Job Harriman, Chinese revolutionaries, the novelist Upton Sinclair, "Wobblies" (members of the Industrial Workers of the World, the IWW), and Socialist and Communist labor organizers such as the Japanese-American Karl Yoneda and the Russian-born New Yorker Meyer Baylin.
 The socialists were the first to set up a soapbox in the Plaza, which served as the location of union rallies and protests and riots as the police attempted to break up meetings.

 Unions began to make progress in organizing these workers as the New Deal arrived in the 1930s.
 An influential strike was the Los Angeles Garment Workers Strike of 1933, one of the first strikes in which Mexican immigrant workers played a prominent role for union recognition.
 The unions made even greater gains in the war years, as Los Angeles grew further.

-Today, the ethnic makeup of the city and the dominance of progressive political views among its voters have made Los Angeles a strong union town.
-However, many garment workers in Central L.A., most of whom are Mexican immigrants, still work in sweatshop conditions.